copernicus-mogley/zkav.club/README.md

 We aim to provide access to this previously exclusive knowledge to the entire world, ensuring it is available for all time.

 ## Live production and promotion: On-location and online
 - Event hype, community interaction and live support
 - Audio/Video production equipment, plus setup and operation
 - Livestream equipment, plus setup and operation
-- Restreaming to chat platforms and social networks
+- Additional on-location content creation (interviews, podcasts, stories, etc)
 - Stream localization: Live transcription and translation rebroadcasts
-- Additional on-location content creation (interviews, podcasts, stories, etc)
+- Restreaming to chat platforms and social networks
-- Video editing, clipping and publishing
+- Professional video editing: Long-format post-production and short clips for social media
-- Graphic design (static and motion for web, print and video)
+- Graphic design for web, video and/or print

 ## Join us!
 Get involved with our community or get us involved with yours: [𝕏](https://x.com/ZkAv_Club), [bsky.social](https://bsky.app/profile/zkavclub.bsky.social), [mastodon@zeal.center](https://zeal.center/@ZFAVClub)